johnnewman/watchtower/README.md

 Watchtower turns your Raspberry Pi into a DIY security camera.
 Put as many cameras as you want on your network and each instance will independently scan for motion and, when triggered, will save a recording to disk in the h264 format and upload an encrypted copy to Dropbox.
 You can record to these destinations using different resolutions, which allows you to simultaneously record the full HD video to disk while recording a lower-resolution version to Dropbox.

+The Watchtower project is composed of multiple Docker containers that each carry out a specific function:
+- one container runs an nginx server
+- one communicates over a serial connection with an optional microcontroller
+- one monitors the SoC temperature and controls an optional cooling fan
+- one runs the main [watchtower](watchtower) package

+No container runs privileged as root.
+Only the minimum required access is provided to each container.

-The central package that runs on each Raspberry Pi is named [watchtower](watchtower).
-It's a Python 3 Flask app with API endpoints that allow you to start and stop monitoring, stream via MJPEG, record, download and delete recordings, and tweak camera settings.
+The central [watchtower](watchtower) package is a Python 3 Flask app powered by uWSGI.
+It has API endpoints (publicly available via the nginx container) that allow you to start and stop monitoring, stream via MJPEG, record, download and delete recordings, and tweak camera settings.
 See [api.md](./api.md) for API documentation.
-There is also an optional web app that provides a graphical interface for these APIs.
+This package also has an optional web app that provides a graphical interface for these APIs.

-Watchtower was designed to take advantage of the capabilities of the Pi NoIR camera.
-An optional program for a microcontroller is included to read analog room brightness, control infrared LED intensity for night vision, move an optional servo, and communicate with Watchtower over the Raspberry Pi's GPIO ports.
+Watchtower was designed to take advantage of the Pi NoIR camera.
+An optional program for a microcontroller is included to read analog room brightness, control infrared LED intensity for night vision, move an optional servo, and communicate with Watchtower's microcontroller container using the Raspberry Pi's GPIO ports.

 A 3D case for the system is located in [ancillary/case/](ancillary/case/).
 This case houses the Raspberry Pi, camera, microcontroller, servo, IR LEDs, fan, and more.
 A Fritzing diagram of the case's internal hardware is included in [ancillary/hardware/](ancillary/hardware).
 <p align="center">
     <img src="ancillary/case/v3/v3_xray.png" width="350" />
 </p>

-### Server setup
+### Setup

-A [uWSGI configuration file](wsgi.ini) is included that will start the Watchtower Flask app and allow up to 5 simultaneous network connections.
-An nginx configuration file is included in [ancillary/nginx/app_gateway](ancillary/nginx/app_gateway) to run uWSGI behind nginx and proxy all requests to the uWSGI instance.
+There is an included [install script](install.sh) for Raspberry Pi OS Lite that will set up the Watchtower application and place it behind a firewall.
+The install script only needs to be run once.
+After running, open a new shell session and run `docker-compose build` to build all of the containers.
+Finally, run `sudo systemctl start watchtower` to start the Watchtower application.

+The final (and optional) steps outside of the script's scope are creating your SSL certificates for the web API, configuring the public-facing nginx reverse proxy, and fine-tuning your Watchtower config file for Dropbox and microcontroller support.

-A second nginx configuration file is included in [ancillary/nginx/reverse_proxy](ancillary/nginx/reverse_proxy) for the main server that will handle traffic from the internet.
+The nginx configuration file included in [ancillary/nginx/reverse_proxy](ancillary/nginx/reverse_proxy) is for the main server that will handle traffic from the internet.
 This is deisgned to proxy all requests to one of the upstream nginx servers running Watchtower.

 <p align="center">
 <img src="ancillary/system_diagram.png"/>